-The first semester class size can vary anywhere between 48 and 60 students.
+A. The first semester class size can vary anywhere between 30 and 50 students.

-Yes.
+A. Yes.
 Lecture and clinical times vary.
-Lecture is two days a week for NS10.
+Lecture is two days a week for NS V10.
 Clinical also consists of 2 days per week at an off site location.

 Q. What is the cost of your program?